-The question of can you scuba dive with Asthma is a tricky one to answer.
-There are a number of factors that can trigger an asthma attack with the main two been it an allergen triggered and stress triggered.
-With the allergy-triggered attack less than likely to happen when breathing through a filtered air from dive tanks.
+The question of can you scuba dive with asthma is a tricky one to answer.
+There are a number of factors that can trigger an asthma attack with the main two been it allergen triggered and stress triggered.
+The allergy-triggered attack is less than likely to happen when breathing through filtered air from dive tanks.

 Yes, you can scuba dive but this depends on the severity of your asthma.
 You should visit your doctor to assess if whether your asthma is controlled or not.
 And if you should go diving with asthma.